Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 Players Mvmt I Mvmt II Mvmt III

-CD828: Three Rivers Trios.
-Cynthia Koledo DeAlmeida, Oboe; William
+CD828: THREE RIVERS TRIOS.
+Cynthia Koledo DeAlmeida, Oboe; William Caballero, Horn;

 Wolfgang Amadeus Mozart (1756-1791), Trio for